BT recorded more than 31 million nuisance calls in a single week before Christmas, the telecoms firm has said.

 Talk Talk introduced a similar central call blocking system for landlines three years ago, while Vodafone operates a system for mobiles.
-The Talk Talk system now blocks 92 million calls a month, a spokesperson told the BBC, double the amount it did a year ago.
+The Talk Talk system now blocks 92 million calls a month, a spokesperson said, double the amount it did a year ago.

 However the Minister for Digital and Culture, Matt Hancock, said he welcomed BT's new technology.
 "Nuisance callers are a terrible blight on society and government and industry are working together to crack down on them," he said.
 "We've forced companies to display their numbers when they call you, made it easier to prosecute those involved in making the calls, and increased the maximum fines up to £500,000."

 Earlier this month, the Information Commissioner's Office (ICO) said that more than 370 people were complaining about nuisance calls every day, and that half of those were about automated calls.
 Consumers can block some calls by registering with the Telephone Preference Service (TPS), but many firms get around the restrictions by basing themselves abroad.